Self-motivated vs. mandated archiving

 Repositories that use unique author identifiers

-Regular readers of this blog know about my involvementfulfills in the Open Researcher & Contributor ID (ORCID) initiative.
+Regular readers of this blog know about my involvement in the Open Researcher & Contributor ID (ORCID) initiative.
 All scholarly contributions, including repository content, should be unambiguously connected to their creators as this will greatly facilitate the discovery process.
 I look forward to ORCID support in repository software such as DSpace and EPrints.

 References